 Sec.
-336.3.
-USES PERMITTED FOR NONMETALLIC-SHEATHED CABLE.
-Type NM and NMC cables shall only be permitted to be used in agricultural buildings, in one-family and two-family dwellings, and in multi-family dwellings, except as prohibited in Section 336-4.
+336.4.
+USES PERMITTED.
+Type NM, Type NMC, and Type NMS cables shall be permitted to be used in agricultural buildings, one-family and two-family dwellings and accessory structures, in multi-family dwellings, and other structures, except as prohibited in Section 336-5.
+Cables in such structures shall be protected from physical damage.
+Where installed in cable trays, cables shall be identified for this use.